simonqv/INDA/README.md

     - Sorted in descending order (reversed)
     - Random
     - All elements equal
-    - Very large arrays (you may want to exclude insertino sort from some of these)
+    - Very large arrays (you may want to exclude insertion sort from some of these)
     - Use the provided [Data](src/Data.java) class to generate these arrays!
       The main method in said class has some examples of how to use it.